 Geography and Arts: The Site-specific Art in Kateřina Šedá’s Events

-In recent years many artists have started exploring and using geographic perspectives through their work and at the same time an increasing number of geographers have begun to study the artistic visions and expressions investigating a space around them.
+In recent years, many artists have started exploring and use geographic perspectives in their work, and at the same time, an increasing number of geographers have begun to study the artistic visions and expressions investigating the space around them.
 The tendencies to work with place and space in the art called site-specific have also emerged in the Czech Republic.

-The purpose of this study is to show how Czech artist Kateřina Šedá created “social projects” on the background of different sites or, in other words, how she worked with place and people.
-In order to analyze the whole process of the site-specific event we reconstructed some of Kateřina Šedá’s projects by studying her documents about them and by interviewing with her.
+The purpose of this study is to show how Czech artist Kateřina Šedá created “social projects” in the background of different sites or, in other words, how she worked with place and people.
+In order to analyze the whole process of the site-specific event we reconstructed some of Kateřina Šedá’s projects by studying the documents she produced about them and by interviewing her.
 We also used methods of humanistic geography and the ethnomethodology to assess socio-spatial impacts of the events on the participants.

-The outcomes of this research acknowledged that site-specific art can unveil many unapparent aspects of a human spatial behaviour, even the art piece may effectively destroyed the socio-spatial barriers as, for instance, Kateřina Šedá did in project Furt dokola.
-On the other side it is shown that the impacts of such events are temporally limited.
+The outcomes of this research acknowledged that site-specific art can unveil many unapparent aspects of a human spatial behaviour.
+In fact, the art piece itself may effectively destroy the socio-spatial barriers as, for instance, Kateřina Šedá did in project Furt dokola.
+By contrast, it is shown that the impacts of such events are temporally limited.

 [8] Krystyna K.

-Comparison of five decontamination methods for the isolation of nontuberculous mycobacteria from sediments
+A comparison of five decontamination methods for the isolation of nontuberculous mycobacteria from sediments

 Nontuberculous mycobacteria (NTM) are important for human health.
 NTM cause illnesses in immunocompromised individuals, which are very difficult to treat.
 Water is a natural environment for nontuberculous mycobacteria and can be a source for human infection.
-The first step of the isolation of mycobacteria is inactivation of rapidly growing microorganisms whose can overgrowth mycobacterial colonies.
+The first step of the isolation of mycobacteria is inactivation of rapidly growing microorganisms which can cause an overgrowth in mycobacterial colonies.
 Some chemicals (acids, bases, detergents) are used for this purpose.
-Decontamination methods are good described and widely used in the clinical laboratories for mycobacteria.
+Decontamination methods are well described and widely used in clinical laboratories for mycobacteria.
 But these procedures are not adapted for environmental samples.
-For this reason five different decontamination methods for isolation of NTM from sediments of the drinking water reservoirs were compared in this study.
+For this reason five different decontamination methods for the isolation of NTM from sediments of drinking water reservoirs were compared in this study.
 The following decontamination treatments were used: oxalic acid, NaOH, N-acetyl-L-cysteine-NaOH (NaLC-NaOH), HCl-NaOH and CPC (cetylpyridinium chloride).
-Simultaneously three egg-based media were compared: Herold’s medium with and without PANTA and Lowenstein-Jensen medium.
+Simultaneously, three egg-based media were also compared: Herold’s medium with and without PANTA and Lowenstein-Jensen medium.
 Our result showed that decontamination by oxalic acid in the combination with Lowenstein-Jensen medium had the highest positivity rate.
 This decontamination procedure in the combination with Herold’s PANTA medium obtained the smallest contamination rate.
 Other decontamination methods had lower, but very similar positivity rates.
-Contamination rates of all methods didn’t exceed 4 % with the exception of CPC, which was higher.
-We recommend the using of oxalic acid for the isolation of NTM from aquatic sediments.
+The contamination rates of all methods didn’t exceed 4 % with the exception of CPC, which was higher.
+We recommend the use of oxalic acid for the isolation of NTM from aquatic sediments.

 [9] Vit